-- Trace (due to intact enterohepatic recirculation) Urinalysis: urobilinogen.
+- Trace (due to intact enteroheptic recirculation) Urinalysis: urobilinogen.

 - Negative Urinalysis: hemoglobin.

-- Cystocentesis and catheterization: typically a few red cells in low numbers (single figures to low doubles per hpf) depending upon technique and degree of trauma during needle advancement, or trauma and difficulty when catheterized) Hematuria.
+- Cystocentesis Cystocentesis and catheterization : typically a few red cells in low numbers (single figures to low doubles per hpf) depending upon technique and degree of trauma during needle advancement, or trauma and difficulty when catheterized.

 White blood cells (WBCs)

-- Convention states <3 / hpf but typically less than 1 in health Urinalysis: white blood cells.
-NB again estrous cycle factors in females for voided or catheterized samples can contain low numbers (<10 / hpf typically)
+- Convention states <3/hpf but typically less than 1 in health.
+NB again estrus cycle factors in females for voided or catheterized samples can contain low numbers (<10/hpf typically) Urinalysis: white blood cell.

 - Occasional in most samples Urinalysis: epithelial cells.

-- Increased numbers in voided sampling from females during estrus.
+- Increased numbers of voided sampling in females in estrus.

-- Increased numbers or even small sheets of cells stuck together if catheterized.
+- Increased numbers of even small sheets of cells stuck together if catheterized.

-- Negative in cystocentesis sample, few when catheterized to low numbers if voided, but free flow samples when mid-stream and collected well in a sterile container are also usually negative Urinalysis: culture and sensitivity
+- Negative in cystocentesis sample, few when catheterized to low numbers if voided, but free flow samples when mid stream collected well in a sterile container are also usually negative Urinalysis: bacteriology.

-- May have struvite if more alkaline and stored in vitro especially Urinalysis: centrifuged sediment.
+- May have struvite if more alkaline and stored in vitro especially.